Naval Group’s vision of commitment

 In France and internationally, Naval Group aims to frame its corporate strategy as a collaborative and collective effort with all the stakeholders involved.

-Advanced member of the United Nations Global Compact since 2014, Naval Group has achieved the highest level of recognition, for the seventh year running.
-The Group has committed to 6 of the 17 sustainable development goals (SDGs) proposed by the United Nations.
-It also strives to meet the 7 pillars of the ISO 26000 standard and, as required by the advanced level, has asked to be regularly assessed on its performance to sustain its progress.
+Naval Group has committed in particular to five out of the 17 sustainable development goals (SDGs) set out by the United Nations.
+It also strives to meet the seven pillars of the ISO 26000 standard is annually assessed on its performance and progress.

 Some examples of actions implemented

 > Professional equality index: 89/100.

 > Naval Group has 200 female sponsors and representatives from the “Elles bougent” association.

 > Agreement promoting diversity, equal opportunities and the employment of people with a disability.